lowsound42/blog/content/posts/max.md

 {{<img maxtattooconv.jpg "Max tattoo">}}

 I loved Max.
 I wish that everyone gets to have that with a pet at some point in their lives; it's such a lovely friendship.
-Of course it hurts so horribly when they have to go but Tupperware Remix Party said it best in their song "[Pets](https://www.youtube.com/watch?v=vQJ0TBIAMXI)"
+Yes, it hurts so much when they have to go but Tupperware Remix Party said it best in their song "[Pets](https://www.youtube.com/watch?v=vQJ0TBIAMXI)"

 > You brought us closer together
 >